Mt. Baker Equipment List

 Insulated Waterproof Gloves

-Renegade Glove These are your reserve gloves, for when it's really cold, late at camp, or summit day.
+Renegade Glove These are your reserve gloves, for when it's really cold, rainy, late at camp, or summit day.
+They may also be used during snow school while practicing glacier travel techniques such as self-arresting, where your hands will be in the snow for prolonged periods of time.
 They need to be dexterous enough to handle ropes, carabiners, and ice axes.
 The waterproof membrane will help to protect from high winds as well.

 Examples